Dr Rebecca Mason

 ‘Married Women’s Testaments: Division and Distribution of Movable Property in Seventeenth-Century Glasgow’, Gender, Law and Material Culture: Immobile Property and Mobile Goods in Early Modern Europe, ed Annette Cremer (London: Routledge, 2020), 64-90.
 Awarded ‘runner-up’ in the 2021 Royal Historical Society’s David Berry Prize.

 ‘Married Women, Property and Paraphernalia in Early Modern Scotland’, Gender, Law and Economic Wellbeing in Early Modern and Modern Europe, eds Anna Bellavitis and Beatrice Zucca Micheletto (London: Routledge, 2018), 200-214.

-I have reviewed books for Women’s History Review, the Journal of Family History, Cultural and Social History, Continuity and Change, Reviews in History, the Innes Review and Scottish Historical Review.
+I have reviewed books for Law and Humanities, Women’s History Review, the Journal of Family History, Cultural and Social History, Continuity and Change, Reviews in History, the Innes Review and Scottish Historical Review.

 University of Glasgow, School of Law Podcast